tensorflow/docs/site/en/r1/guide/extend/bindings.md

 It is a good idea to have support for naming graph operations using some sort of scoping hierarchy, especially considering the fact that TensorBoard relies on it to display large graphs in a reasonable way.
-The existing Python and C++ APIs take different approaches: In Python, the "directory" part of the name (everything up to the last "/") comes from `with` blocks.
+The existing Python and C++ APIs take different approaches: In Python, the "directory" is part of the name (everything up to the last "/") comes from `with` blocks.
 In effect, there is a thread-local stack with the scopes defining the name hierarchy.
 The last component of the name is either supplied explicitly by the user (using the